 The national park offers various safari options.
 They offer something for self-drivers or those who prefer being up close and personal with wildlife on guided bush walks.

 These guided tours are often made with open Jeeps and can either be private – just for you and your group – or shared with other safari-goers.

 When in South Africa, why not go all out?
 Though you will be able to spot animals when on a self-drive.
 We do recommend going on a guided day tour while in Kruger Park.
 The knowledge and expertise that the guide brings to the table are priceless.

 Please remember to read the rules and obey them at all times when in the park – there are many dangerous animals roaming around.
 Here is the full list of the rules and regulations of Kruger National Park.

 Both these game reserves are wonderful options for families.
 They offer family-friendly safaris and due to their locations, the parks are malaria-free.

 Pilanesberg National Park

-The park can be found in an extinct volcanic crater, resulting in it being an incredibly scenic reserve.
-It is located just over two hours drive from Johannesburg and offers great game viewing year-round.
+The park can be found in an extinct volcanic crater, meaning you’re spoiled with breathtaking scenery at the fantastic destination.
+It is located just over two hours drive from Johannesburg and offers great game viewing all year-round.

 Madikwe Game Reserve